oddrune/ctf-pub/riversecurity/easter23/README.md

 > Flag: `RSXC{THE_FIRST_ONE_IS_SIMPLE_BUT_THEY_WILL_BECOME_HARDER}`

 The first task reveals that the flag.txt isn't properly protected on any of the HH-challenges.
 You can just go to the `/flag.txt` URL directly.
 I retract my earlier statement - a flag is not just a flag.
 I need to find the actual solution.
-(The misconfiguration was reported and quickly fixed.)
+The misconfiguration was reported and quickly fixed (flag was moved to /).

 I usually started each of these tasks with BurpSuite Intruder where I send a one-character payload and filter for the string "Illegal character detected" to see what is blocked this time: